fossiiita/opencode/README.md

 ![alt text](Logo.png)

-> An Open Source Event
+> An Open Source Event : A Mini [GSOC](https://en.wikipedia.org/wiki/Google_Summer_of_Code)

 Who is this event for
 ----
 Any student who is an undergraduate or postgraduate.
+P.S : No institute restrictions are there.

 Timeline
 --------